10 Ways to Optimize Music Streaming

 Let me start by mentioning the biggest of all music streaming faux pas: streaming through the Wi-Fi on your Local Area Network (LAN).
 Simply don’t do it.

-I’ve run into quite a few audiophiles who have systems that cost as much as a luxury car who didn’t realize how much sound quality they were losing due to Wi-Fi streaming through their LAN until they paid a modest sum to have their ISP relocate their modem to a room that would allow them to use a hardwired Ethernet connection to their music streamer.
-If you’ve been streaming through Wi-Fi believe me when I say that paying your ISP to move your modem so that you can connect your streamer with an Ethernet cable will significantly improve the sound quality of your music streaming.
+I’ve run into quite a few audiophiles who had systems that cost more than their cars who didn’t realize how much sound quality they were losing because they were streaming through Wi-Fi.
+One of the biggest improvements they experienced was when they paid a modest fee to have their ISP relocate their modem to a room that would allow them to use an Ethernet connection to their streamer.

 Now for hardwired LAN issues...

-Though the download speed of your ISPs service and the bandwidth of your ISPs modem may be more than enough to handle your kids playing online video games and your wife watching Netflix while you’re streaming HD music, the act of your modem “juggling” data streams degrades sound quality considerably.
+Though the download speed of your ISPs service and modem may be more than enough to handle your kids playing online video games and your wife watching Netflix while you’re streaming music, the act of your modem “juggling” data streams will degrade sound quality.

-Even if you live alone you certainly don’t want to be downloading anything while you’re doing critical listening.
-And if you don’t live alone, you may want to consider a dedicated ISP modem just for streaming your music.
+Even if you live alone you don’t want to download anything while you’re doing critical listening.
+And if you don’t live alone, you may want to consider a dedicated modem just for streaming music.
+And no matter how much isolation you may have you can always improve sound quality with better hardware.

 #4 Modems, Routers, and Wi-Fi: